Cost Parts of a GS-441524 Treatment Plan

-In addition to the primary medication, some cats may require additional supportive care.
-This could include fluid therapy, nutritional supplements, or other medications to help manage the symptoms of FIP and support the cat’s overall health during treatment.
-The severity of the FIP case will influence the need for such care, further contributing to the total cost.
+Along with the main medicine, some cats may need extra help.
+This could mean fluid therapy, vitamin supplements, or other drugs that can help control the signs of FIP and support the cat's health during treatment.
+How bad the FIP case is will affect how much of this care is needed, which will raise the total cost.

 |